shrish-nitb/Alexa-Weather-Skill/README.md

 3. Invocation using "Alexa, Open my weather soft"
 4. Say "Help"

-**Basic Usage and work flow**
-  You can invoke the skill saying "my weather soft" and, exit saying "goodbye"...
-After invocation to Login, speak the registered fullname then passkey when asked...
-Once you are logged in, to switch account say "goodbye" or "tata" and revoke the skill... <br>
-  This skill can be used to determine weather conditions, 3 days forecasts of any given location and it also keeps you from forgetting your umbrella, sunscreen or sweater.  <br>
-    **You can ask it...** <Br>
+# Usage Instructions

+## Description

+This skill allows you to check weather conditions and forecasts for any given location.
+Additionally, it helps you remember essential items like umbrellas, sunscreen, raincoat, or sweaters based on the weather.
+The skill features user authentication for personalized weather updates.

+## Usage

+1. **Invocation:**
+   - Say "my weather soft" to invoke the skill.

+2. **Login:**
+   - Provide registered fullname and passkey when prompted.

+3. **Logged In:**
+   - Once logged in, you can inquire about weather conditions without re-authentication.

+4. **Switch Account:**
+   - To switch accounts, say "goodbye" or "tata."

+5. **Exit Skill:**
+   - Say "goodbye" to revoke the skill.

+## Example Queries:

-   _ Weather in Jaipur.
+- Weather in Jaipur.
-    Humidity in Bhopal.
+- Humidity in Bhopal.
-    Is Umbrella needed in Jaipur tomorrow?
+- Is an umbrella needed in Jaipur tomorrow?
-    How will the weather be in bhopal tomorrow?
+- How will the weather be in Bhopal tomorrow?
-    How it feels in bhopal today?
+- How does it feel in Bhopal today?
-    How is Humidity in bhopal today?
+- Humidity status in Bhopal today.
-    How will humidity be in bhopal tomorrow?
+- Humidity forecast for Bhopal tomorrow.
-    What is forecast for bhopal tomorrow?
+- Weather forecast for Bhopal tomorrow.
-    Forecast for Jabalpur day after tomorrow?
+- Forecast for Jabalpur the day after tomorrow.
-    Do I need to wear sweater tomorrow in Goa?
+- Do I need to wear a sweater tomorrow in Goa?
-    Should I apply sunscreen tomorrow in bhopal?_
+- Should I apply sunscreen tomorrow in Bhopal?

-  **Note: Once logged in unless you say "goodbye" you need not to verify identity everytime as the session data remains conserved.<br>
+**Note:**
+- Session data is conserved after login until you say "goodbye."
-The session might remain conserved for a short time with the microphone closed if the user uses the skill on an Alexa-enabled device with a screen**`
+- For Alexa-enabled devices with a screen, the session might be conserved for a short time with the microphone closed.

+Feel free to use and contribute to this weather assistant skill!
+Stay weather-ready!